britram/rains-prototype/draft-trammell-rains-protocol.md

   those authority servers, noting the reply for the received query depends on the reply for the forwarded query.

-If query delegation fails to return an answer within a configured timeout for a delegated query, the server prepares to send a 504 No assertion available response to the peer from which it received the query.
+If query delegation fails to return an answer within the maximum of the valid-until time in the received query and a configured maximum timeout for a delegated query, the server prepares to send a 504 No assertion available response to the peer from which it received the query.

 When a server creates a new query to forward to another server in response to